Lonecloud7/DMG-Porfolio/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

 I am passionate about building excellent software that improves the lives of those around me.
 Mostly specialize in React JS and have a keen eye for design.
-Currently i'm seeking out more projects to be apart of to further my skills.
+Currently, I am seeking more projects to collaborate on to further my skills.

 I'm quietly confident, naturally curious, and perpetually working on improving my chops one design problem at a time.